 The IKEA showrooms in Jordan, Morocco, and Kuwait faced a peculiar problem – their showrooms were located in the outskirts of the cities and the local residents were not accustomed to the etiquette of IKEA’s DIY business model.
 Another major issue was that many of the residents were unaware of neither IKEA’s presence nor its vast product categories.

-Initially, IKEA felt the beat approach to this problem, was to educate their target customers using Augmented Reality.
+Initially, IKEA felt the best approach to this problem, was to educate their target customers using Augmented Reality.
 Upon further investigating into the problem, TAKELEAP suggested taking a VR Experience and a 360 degrees VR tour approach instead.

 The 360 degrees VR tour was the first experience, in which Takeleap recorded the entire store with a 360 degrees’ camera, and integrated the video to a Samsung Galaxy S7 phone and a Samsung Gear VR headset.
 Customers could now experience the entire IKEA store and what it has to offer, through a portable device.